andyrepton/object-detection-rest/README.md

 To test changes, the application must be rebuilt and redeployed.If a webhook was configured, OpenShift will automatically deploy the updated service with the new model.
 Application deployment will show a rollout and new pods are spawned.
 If no webhook was configured, the “Build” button must be pressed on the build config or triggered via command line.

 #### Test deployed application endpoint
-The application's service endpoint can be tested using cURL or python code from Jupyter notebooks or the terminal.
+The application's service endpoint can be tested using cURL or Python code from Jupyter notebooks or the terminal.
 ```
 !curl -X POST -H "Content-Type: application/json" --data '{"data": "hello world"}' http://rhods-project.apps.cluster/prediction
 ```